jeorgen/winston-syslog-chroma/README.md

 # winston-syslog

-This is a transport for [winston](https://github.com/flatiron/winston) that logs to the syslog.
+This is a transport for [winston](https://github.com/flatiron/winston) that logs to the syslog in the GELF Format wrapped inside of a simplified CEE format.
 It uses native [POSIX bindings](https://github.com/melor/node-posix) to write to the syslog; as such, it won't work on Windows, and OS X support hasn't really been tested.
-It definitely works on Linux.
+It works on Linux.

-It's not on NPM, yet.
-This was originally part of another library but has since been factored out into its own module.

 ## Usage